PotatoProject/manifest/README.md

  * [**Dirty Unicorns**](https://github.com/DirtyUnicorns)
  * [**LineageOS**](https://github.com/LineageOS)

-# Aligot
+# Baked
-To all cheese lovers, potato lovers, cheesy potato lovers and android custom firmware lovers out there — this is heaven.
+Prepare yourself to be treated by the goodness of baked, saucy and seasoned potatoes!

 ### Ingredients
 - Around 75G disk space
 - 20G or more usable internet
 - A computer with at least 8G RAM running Linux or MacOS
 - A brain
-- Some cheese and potatoes
+- Some spices and potatoes

 ### Instructions
 - Preparing the sauce